Admission Requirements for First-Time Freshmen

-- Were eligible as a freshman at the time of high school graduation except for missing college preparatory subject requirements, have been in continuous attendance in an accredited college since high school graduation, and have made up the missing subject requirements with a 2.0 or better GPA.
+The applicant was eligible as a freshman at the time of high school graduation and has been in continuous attendance in an accredited college since high school graduation; -OR -

-- Complete appropriate college courses with a C or better.
-One college course of at least three semester or four quarter units will be considered equivalent to one year of high school study.
+One baccalaureate-level course of at least three semester (four quarter) units is usually considered equivalent to one year of high school study.

 Upper-Division Transfer Requirements

 Generally, applicants will qualify for consideration for upper-division transfer admission if they meet all of the following requirements: